machineydv/Nemesis/README.md

 ## Description
 Threaded scanning of urls mostly .js url for secrets and vulnerabilites.
 Scans JS even on non .js endpoint.
 Useful for scripting with other command while still saving to a file.

+## Features
+1. Concurrent scanning of all any endpoints for javascript.
+2. Define your own regex in lib/Globals.py.
+3. Regex for DOM XSS sinks, sources, web services, interesting variable already included.
+4. Shannon entropy to catch whats missed by regex.

 ## Usage
 ```
 usage: JScanner [-h] [-w WORDLIST] [-oD OUTPUT_DIRECTORY] [-d DOMAIN] [-t THREADS] [-b]